Reference 10 — Module catalog and composition

 required

-Every conforming node loads this.
-Loaded even at conformance profile P0.
+Every conforming node loads this, down to conformance profile P0.

 transport